 The four GED modules are in the academic fields of Social studies, Math, English Language Arts (Reading and Writing combined), and Science.

-There’s no need to prepare for all areas at the same time, you can prepare for and take one test at a time, and you’ll have two years for completing the entire battery of GED tests.
+There’s no need to prepare for all areas at the same time; you can prepare for and take one test at a time.
 Our free video preparation lessons and short practice questions may also very well help you to get all set.

 Taking a GED practice test will show you what subject areas you need to focus on most.
 See our GED Study Guide for proper test preparation, specific data, and conditions.